jackson-mizusaki/Destrux/MATH.md

 # Descriptions and Coordinates
 ## Material Description
-Material descriptions follow a particle within the body through space over time.
+Material, or Lagrangian, descriptions follow a particle within the body through space over time.

 Changes to a body during deformation can be expressed as a change from the body's initial state.

 Material coordinates are expressed by an uppercase **X** and are in relation to Cartesian bases ![\mathbf{E_{1}}, \mathbf{E_{2}}, \mathbf{E_{3}}](https://render.githubusercontent.com/render/math?math=%5Cmathbf%7BE_%7B1%7D%7D%2C%20%5Cmathbf%7BE_%7B2%7D%7D%2C%20%5Cmathbf%7BE_%7B3%7D%7D)

 ## Spatial Description
-Spatial descriptions examine a fixed point in space and describe which particles of a body are at that point over time.
+Spatial, or Eulerian, descriptions examine a fixed point in space and describe which particles of a body are at that point over time.

 Spatial coordinates are expressed by a lowercase x and are in relation to Cartesian bases ![\mathbf{e_{1}}, \mathbf{e_{2}}, \mathbf{e_{3}}](https://render.githubusercontent.com/render/math?math=%5Cmathbf%7Be_%7B1%7D%7D%2C%20%5Cmathbf%7Be_%7B2%7D%7D%2C%20%5Cmathbf%7Be_%7B3%7D%7D)